 Back last February, it was reported that FEMA/Department of Homeland Security was mysteriously constructing prepackaged AM transmitter buildings at various PEP (Primary Entry Point) transmitter sites across the country as something call “Primary Entry Point Expansion.”
-These buildings contain a 5 KW Nautel AM transmitter, EAS gear, satellite equipment (the exact equipment list is undisclosed) and a backup generator all in a shielded (Faraday Cage), prefabricated building placed inside of a fenced in compound at the station’s transmitter site.
+These buildings contain a 5 KW Nautel AM transmitter, EAS gear, satellite equipment (the exact equipment list is undisclosed), and a backup generator all in a shielded (Faraday Cage), prefabricated building placed inside a fenced-in compound at the station’s transmitter site.
 The buildings are being put in place, but not connected to anything in the outside world.
-They are planning to have about 80 (the number keeps increasing) of these structures in place when the project is completed by mid 2013.
+They are planning to have about 80 (the number keeps increasing) of these structures in place by when the project is completed in mid-2013.

 Why, inquiring minds want to know, would they do that?

 The new buildings and equipment are, of course, not provided to the government for free.
 I would estimate each unit costs at least $200,000 based on the following:

 A new solid-state 5 KW AM transmitter costs $50-55K

 Those prices are roughly what a private company might pay, the government procurement costs would be higher.
 Multiply by 80, which equals at least $16M, perhaps double that when project administration is considered.
 In the distant past, through something called the Broadcast Station Protection Program (BSPP), FEMA did provide generators, fuel tanks, transfer switches, and occasionally a bomb shelter to key EBS stations throughout the country.
 In the recent past, FEMA and the government, in general, have been reluctant to fund even mandated changes in the EAS system, first in 1997 when EAS was first implemented and again in 2011 when the CAP modifications were required.
 Why are they now spending at least $16M to provide EMP-hardened facilities forAM radio stations?